jameshkramer/docs/docs/standard/linq/generate-xml-csv-files.md

 # How to generate XML from CSV files (LINQ to XML)

-This example shows how to use Language-Integrated Query (LINQ) and LINQ to XML to generate an XML file from a comma-separated value (CSV) file.
+You can use LINQ to XML in C# or Visual Basic to create XML from a comma-separated values (CSV) file.

-## Example
+## Example: Generate XML from a CSV file

-The following code performs a LINQ query on an array of strings.

-The query uses the `let` clause to split each string into an array of fields.
+This example does a LINQ query on an array of strings, then uses the `let` clause to split each string into an array of fields.

 ```csharp
 // Create the text file.